Skip to main content

 Load Balancing and High Availability

-For any application or website that you have deployed, it's crucial to have load balancing and high availability implemented to sustain high traffic and failover in case your primary infrastructure goes down.
+For any application or website that you have deployed, you'll want to have load balancing and high availability implemented to sustain high traffic and failover in case your primary infrastructure goes down.

-For those that are not familiar with these topics, in essence, load balancing refers to efficiently distributing incoming network traffic across a group of backend servers, also known as a server farm or server pool.
-High availability ensures that the server pool is ready for user requests in situations when your primary load balancer fails and you reroute that traffic to your backup/secondary load balancer with very minimal downtime which is usually not noticeable by users.
+Load balancing refers to efficiently distributing incoming network traffic across a group of backend servers, also known as a server farm or server pool.
+High availability ensures that the server pool is ready for user requests when your primary load balancer fails and you reroute that traffic to your backup/secondary load balancer with negligible downtime.

 LB-HA